JianyuanXiao/SymPIC/README.md

 STDLIB=../stdlib.scm mpirun -n 4 ../sympic x_ebw.ss

 three files (tmpEB tmpEN and tmpJ) will be generated.
-These files are in the GAPS-IO format, We can use the matplotlib (ipython) to show the spectrum of the extraordinary and electron Bernstein wave.
+These files are in the GAPS-IO format.
+We can use the matplotlib (ipython) to show the spectrum of the extraordinary and electron Bernstein wave.

 execfile("../cgapsio/pygapsio.py")